 Into this mix comes Bertram Hemingway, a retired Naval Officer who intends to spend his time capturing the local scenery in a painting – ideally a magnificent view of the harbour which he hopes to leave behind as a memento of his visit.
 Bertram is lodging at The Anchor, the local pub where Iris Bracey works as a barmaid.
 Lily Wilson can be found there too, as she has started going to the pub just to avoid being home alone every evening – the eerie atmosphere created by the waxworks only adds to her anxiety.

 Slowly but surely, Bertram comes into contact with virtually all of the town’s inhabitants, affecting their lives in subtle and not so subtle ways.
 At first, Lily Wilson wonders whether Bertram could be the answer to her loneliness, especially when he buys her drinks and offers to escort her home from the pub at closing time.
-However, while he may appear gallant on the outside, Bertram is most certainly not quite as caring on the inside.
-He has a selfish or self-centred streak – something Taylor carefully reveals to us as catches Bertram in a private moment.
+However, while he may appear gallant on the surface, Bertram is most certainly not quite as caring underneath.
+He has a selfish, self-centred streak – something Taylor carefully reveals to us as she captures Bertram’s private reflections.

 He walked back to the pub, feeling very pleased with himself.
 Very tactfully he had done a great kindness.
 When he was kind to people he had to love them; but when he had loved them for a little while he wished only to be rid of them and so that he might free himself would not hesitate to inflict all the cruelties which his sensibility knew they could not endure. (p.
 54)